astropy/halotools/docs/overview.rst

 Here are a few examples of questions about cosmological structure formation you can use Halotools to explore:

-	* What does the velocity structure look like around a Milky Way-type halo?
+	* What are the infall and orbital histories of satellites of a Milky Way-type halo?

 	* How does a halo's large-scale environment impact its dark matter accretion rate?

-	* What information can we extract about a halo’s assembly history from its present-day internal structure?
+	* What information about a halo’s assembly history is contained in its present-day internal structure?